Entrepreneurs, Startups, and Small Companies

 Written engineering analysis that includes details on the component selections, suggested alternative technologies, thoughts to improve the product, general advice, and more.

-For the Standard and Premium versions the exact cost depends on the product.
-After we receive your product details we will confirm the exact price before purchasing.
+The exact price depends on the specifics for your product.
+After we receive your product details we will confirm the report price before purchasing.

 Offering the most cost-effective components to build the hardware, the report is an excellent guide to design high-quality hardware for an optimal price.
 The report also provides break-downs of the cost involved at each stage of product development such as costs for electronics, mechanical enclosures, firmware etc. Gaining accurate cost estimates help with planning to raise the capital needed for the project and also identify cost savings.
 The report is followed up by an excellent consulting service.